bgplab/bgplab/docs/session/9-dynamic.md

 A router using dynamic BGP neighbors usually removes all neighbor-related information once a BGP session with the neighbor is lost.
 You can shut down a BGP neighbor on another router to see how the hub router responds to BGP session loss.

 !!! tip
-    You can use the **netlab config** command to shut down the BGP session with the Hub router if you're running FRRouting or Arista EOS on the other routers:
+    You can use the **netlab config** command to shut down the BGP session with the Hub router if you're running Arista EOS, Cisco IOS, or FRRouting on the other routers:

-    * Use `netlab config disable --limit C1`[^RC1] to shut down the BGP session
+    * Use `netlab config disable --limit c1`[^RC1] to shut down the BGP session
-    * Use `netlab config enable --limit C1` to reenable it.
+    * Use `netlab config enable --limit c1` to reenable it.

-[^RC1]: Replace **C1** with any other node name if needed
+[^RC1]: Replace **c1** with any other node name if needed

 For example, after shutting down the BGP session with the Hub router on C1, you could observe the following BGP logging messages on the Hub router running Arista EOS: